Pros, Cons and Costs to Retire in Nicaragua

 - Nicaragua – 7.2 murders per 100,000 residents per year.

-Our consultancy’s team wrote this article after similar pieces about other hot retirement destinations, such as:
+Our consultancy’s team wrote this article after similar pieces about other hot retirement destinations (including a list of the best countries to retire in the world), such as:

 Living in Nicaragua Pros and Cons

 Nicaragua is a great place to spend your retirement years because it has a low cost of living, a beautiful and diverse landscape to explore, a healthy lifestyle (if your income is enough to pay for it), a lively culture with friendly people, and cheap property.

 Here’s a more in-depth look at the various pros of retiring and living in Nicaragua.